jarusll/the-logs/index.md

 I was thinking about making a `shorts` section on my site.
 There are things which shouldn't go in my diary but shorts.

+Charu cute.

+Tomorrow I will be working on shorts section.
+I was also planning on doing screencasts.
+Maybe I can combine both of these in one section.
+They will be fragments of cool things which don't belong in my diary.

+Night friend.

 # 2022-03-31

 ### Plan for today